picturamundi/36-qui/README.md

 **For users who want to skip the explanation of this layout's design and jump right in, here are are a few quick should-knows:**

 - Made with a [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92) in mind, which has a very retracted thumb-cluster.
 Outer and middle thumb keys could probably be swapped for something like a Corne.
 - For commands with no dedicated ZMK key-code (e.g. navigate backward and forward on webpages), I'm using shortcuts key-combos that work on my personal machine, but they may have to be customized for other devices.
-See the layout legend below for what these shortcuts are supposed to actually do.
+See the [layout legend](#legend) below for what these shortcuts are supposed to actually do.

 How does this layout compare to the popular 36-key [Miryoku layout](https://github.com/manna-harbour/miryoku/tree/master/docs/reference)?
 With the understanding that this is a much less fully-featured project which was designed with only my own personal use in mind, here are nonetheless the key advantages for me:
-  - Tap-Shift for less finger strain when typing, although there's also the option of a tradition hold-shift in the form of a home-row mod
+  - Tap-Shift for less finger strain when typing, with the option of a tradition hold-shift in the form of a home-row mod
   - Tab-control on home-layer… in fact in general [there's just more that's accessible on the home layer](#1-home-accessible-keys)
   - One-handed layers for mouse-friendly use
-  - DVORAK alphas but optional [QWERTY command shortcuts](#qwerty-commands-and-hand-matching)
+  - DVORAK alphas with optional [QWERTY command shortcuts](#qwerty-commands-and-hand-matching)

 ## Ergonomic considerations